-How do aligner systems work?
+How do Invisalign aligners work?

 The 3D plan allows you to see ‘before and after’ views of your teeth before the treatment has even begun.
 This allows you and your dentist or orthodontist to visualize the predicted outcome of your treatment and discuss different treatment options you may want to consider.

-With Invisalign treatment it may be necessary to add “attachments” to certain teeth to help the aligners work more effectively, especially if gentle force is needed for tooth rotation or a more complex movement is necessary.
-In the video below you can see how this happens as part of the fitting process:
+With this treatment, adding “Invisalign buttons or attachments” to certain teeth may be necessary to help the aligners work more effectively, especially if gentle force is needed for tooth rotation or a more complex movement is necessary.
+In the video below, you can see how this happens as part of the fitting process: